 This FAQ is very much a work in progress.
 Please comment below or use the contact form to the right of this page to ask some new questions or suggest better answers.
 You can also visit or join one of our online communities to chat to us.

 In a sentence, sentientism is “Evidence, reason and compassion for all sentient beings”.
 Sentientism is a worldview or philosophy – a way of thinking about what to believe in and what to care about.
 It is committed to using evidence and reason and grants moral consideration to all sentient beings.
 You can find out more in the rest of this FAQ or here.

 Sentience is the capacity to have experiences.
 It can be seen as synonymous with consciousness or as a component of consciousness.
 Negative experience can be called suffering and positive experience can be called flourishing or well-being.
 Suffering and flourishing can take many forms, from physical pains and pleasures through to hopes and fears, existential angst and love.
 There may be varieties of sentient experience we cannot yet imagine.
 There are more useful resources on Sentience here.

 Morality is about assessing whether intentions, decisions and actions are good or bad.
-We can separate good/bad intentions and actions from good/bad moral outcomes, but ultimately both are judged by how the quality of sentient experiences are affected.
+We can separate good/bad intentions and actions from good/bad moral outcomes, but ultimately both are best assessed by how the quality of sentient experiences are affected.
 In that sense, moral negatives (bad) are grounded in suffering and death (the end of sentient experience) whereas moral positives (good) are grounded in flourishing.
 Sentientism says that, given this is the case, any being capable of suffering or flourishing should be given moral consideration.
 All suffering and flourishing should matter – so all sentient beings should matter.

 Sentience is very similar to consciousness, in that sentience is being conscious of experiences.
 However, Consciousness is sometimes defined as including additional capabilities beyond sentience such as creative thinking, forward planning, intelligence or sapience.
 Sentientism cares morally about the suffering or flourishing of all sentient beings whether or not they have these additional capabilities.